Remco Pardoel: Ultimate Fighting Championship

-In 1994, Pardoel was invited to Ultimate Fighting Championship at its event UFC 2 in United States.
-Cornered by UFC 1 finalist Gerard Gordeau, Remco was billed as a Jiu-Jitsu fighter, and was pitted in the first round of the tournament against Alberto Cerro León, a Spanish Pencak Silat practitioner.
-The bout was long and violent, as although Pardoel threw León to the ground early, the Spaniard resisted his armlock attempts and even tried an illegal fish hook in repeated occasions.
-At the end, Pardoel submitted him with a sode guruma jime.
-The Dutch fighter was later quoted as: "Alberto was the reason to enter the UFC for me… In Europe, the guys from Pencak Silat and Wing Chun are badmouthing all other styles by saying and writing that they are invincible, which [they're] not.
-So the best way to prove that they are wrong is to challenge them."
+In 1994, Pardoel was invited to the Ultimate Fighting Championship at its event UFC 2 in the United States.
+Cornered by UFC 1 finalist Gerard Gordeau, Remco was billed as a Jiu-Jitsu fighter and was pitted in the first round of the tournament against Alberto Cerro León, a Spanish Pencak Silat practitioner.
+The bout was long and violent, as although Pardoel threw León to the ground early, the Spaniard resisted his armlock attempts and even tried an illegal fish-hook on repeated occasions.
+In the end, Pardoel submitted him with a sode guruma jime.
+The Dutch fighter was later quoted as: "Alberto was the reason I entered the UFC...
+In Europe, the guys from Pencak Silat and Wing Chun are badmouthing all other styles by saying and writing that they are invincible, which [they're] not.
+So, challenging them is the best way to prove they are wrong."

 Pardoel advanced to the next round and fought Muay Thai fighter Orlando Wiet in a memorable match.
 The heavier Pardoel executed a hip throw and pinned Wiet on the mat with ura gatame.
-After some hesitation, the Jiu-Jitsu champion then proceeded to land seven brutal elbow strikes on Wiet's temple, resulting in a knockout.
-Wiet was actually rendered unconscious after the second blow, and Pardoel himself had to speak to the referee in order to get the match stopped.
+After some hesitation, the Jiu-Jitsu champion landed seven brutal elbow strikes on Wiet's temple, resulting in a knockout.
+Wiet was rendered unconscious after the second blow, and Pardoel had to speak to the referee to stop the match.
 The Dutch contender went to the semi-finals to face UFC 1 winner Royce Gracie, another Brazilian Jiu-Jitsu exponent.
-Seconds into the match, Royce captured Pardoel's back while standing, tripped him down and performed a gi choke, making Remco tap out.
+Seconds into the match, Royce captured Pardoel's back while standing, tripped him down, and performed a gi choke, making Remco tap out.

 He returned to UFC in September 1995 at the event UFC 7.
-His first opponent would be Karateka Ryan Parker, whom he defeated in swift fashion by throwing him down, pinning him with kesa gatame and locking a mounted Ezekiel choke.
-The Dutchman advanced to meet Luta Livre legend Marco Ruas, also the eventual winner.
-Pardoel got a guillotine choke early, but Ruas escaped via foot stomps and they both met on the ground, where the Brazilian tried a straight-ankle lock to no avail.
+His first opponent would be Karateka Ryan Parker, whom he defeated swiftly by throwing him down, pinning him with kesa gatame, and locking a mounted Ezekiel choke.
+The Dutchman advanced to meet Luta Livre legend Marco Ruas, the eventual winner.
+Pardoel got a guillotine choke early, but Ruas escaped via foot stomps, and they both met on the ground, where the Brazilian tried a straight-ankle lock to no avail.
 After some minutes of struggle, Ruas mounted Pardoel, and the latter opted to tap out.
-Pardoel would later claim that Ruas was using some sort of body oil or lubricant to hinder his hold.
+Pardoe later claimed that Ruas was using body oil or lubricant to hinder his hold.
 It would be Pardoel's last appearance in UFC.